Your first search

 Reading the response

-Each result contains:content: the matched passage text.nullfor vision-mode chunks.score: the overall fused relevance score, a single number you rank on.scores: the per-signal breakdown behind that score.
+Each result contains:content: the matched passage text.nullfor vision-mode chunks.score: the relevance score you rank on.
+With scoring on (the default), it equalsscores.relevance(0–1); with scoring off, it’s the combined retrieval score (unbounded).scores: the per-signal breakdown behind that score.
 See Understanding the scores below.source: where the chunk came from:file_id,filename,title,mime_type,size_bytes,page_start/page_end,total_pages,tags, andexternal_metadatafor connector-imported files.workspace: the workspace the document belongs to.

 Understanding the scores